 It’s common knowledge in the world of renovations that the money-makers are a property’s kitchen and bathrooms so this is always a good place to start.
 They can however be the most costly rooms to renovate, so weigh up the pros and cons and be smart with the changes.
 Painting cupboard units is a great way to update and refresh a kitchen.
-Greys and greens are particularly popular at the moment and will be more hard wearing than whites and light neutrals.
-No one likes a dark property, however no one wants to be installing extra windows either as this is a costly job.
-Think about adding thoughtfully placed mirrors to create a trick of the light, making the room feel brighter.
+Greys and greens are particularly popular at the moment and will be more hard-wearing than whites and light neutrals.
+No one likes a dark property, however, no one wants to be installing extra windows either as this is a costly job.
+Think about adding thoughtfully placed mirrors to create a trick of light, making the room feel brighter.
 Perhaps you could transform practical items within the property into head-turning design features to give your property the edge.
 For instance, install a dramatic light fixture in the kitchen or living area.
-Industrial style lights with exposed filament bulbs look great and are sure to impress prospective tenants.
-Just remember to maintain the healthy balance between aesthetics and a sensible budget.
+Industrial-style lights with exposed filament bulbs look great and are sure to impress prospective tenants.
+Just remember to maintain a healthy balance between aesthetics and a sensible budget.

 Perhaps your property has some kind of selling point that could be maximised.
 This could be something as simple as a cellar that could be transformed and marketed as a wine cellar, simply by fitting a few large wine racks to the wall.
 That way, something not particularly exciting becomes something unique and interesting – and that just might sway it for prospective tenants.